blitzstudios/triton/README.md

 ## Automatic Schema Creation

-Triton attempts to create your keyspace, tables, and materialized views at compile time if they do not exist.
+Triton attempts to create your keyspace, tables, and materialized views after compile if they do not exist.

 This means that your build server will need access to your production DB if you want to automatically create your schema in prod.
 The alternative is simply to create your production schemas yourself.